 Improves Bowel Motion: Insoluble fibre softens the stool and increases the time taken for the faeces to pass through the intestines.
 This helps to alleviate constipation, promotes regular bowel motion, removes toxins and softens the stool, providing relief for sufferers of haemorrhoids and anal fissures.
 Fibre has also shown to prevent appendicitis and diverticulosis, while helping to heal Leaky Gut Syndrome.

-Weight Management: Both soluble and insoluble fibre help control appetite by increasing a sense of fullness and the time it takes for glucose to be absorbed.
+Weight Management: Both soluble and insoluble fibre help control appetite and weight management by increasing a sense of fullness and the time it takes for glucose to be absorbed.
 When glucose is absorbed at a slower rate, insulin secretion is reduced as are the hormones that tell the brain that you are hungry.
-Another added benefit to feeling full is that you don't feel hungry, thus less calories are consumed.
+Another added benefit of feeling full is that you don't feel hungry, thus less calories are consumed.

 Intestinal pH Balance: Insoluble fibre improves the intestinal pH resulting in a better environment for the beneficial gut bacteria to reside